 Running a dedicated kernel and OS has a couple of advantages.
 Security of isolation is one of the primary ones.
 For example, from the perspective of the host system, there is no way of knowing what is running inside the virtual machine.
 As the kernel is shared between containers on the same host, there is a greater (however, still very small) risk of a bad actor being able to escape its containment and accessing the underlying host.
 With a VM, this is harder as kernels are not shared, which reduces the attack surface to the underlying hardware.

-We could go into more technical detail about the differences between the a container runtime and a virtual machine hypervisor, or how container storage snapshotting is implemented compared with how you persist data within a virtual machine; but these differences are not typically as important for someone who is simply deciding whether to use containers or a virtual machine.
+We could go into more technical detail about the differences between a container runtime and a virtual machine hypervisor, or how container storage snapshotting is implemented compared with how you persist data within a virtual machine; but these differences are not typically as important for someone who is simply deciding whether to use containers vs VMs.
 So let’s move on and discuss situations in which you might choose Docker, and those where virtual machines would be a better fit or in which cases you might want to choose both.

 Containers are a good choice for the majority of application workloads.
 Consider containers in particular if the following is a priority:

 Docker containers typically start in a few seconds or less, whereas virtual machines can take minutes.
 Thus, workloads that need to start very quickly, or that involve spinning apps up and down constantly, may be a good fit for Docker.